 It is also important to know there are different types of conjunctivitis:

-Allergic conjunctivitis is caused typically by pollen but there are other chemicals which contribute to this type.
+Allergic conjunctivitis is caused typically by pollen, but there are other chemicals that contribute to this type.
 Symptoms include eye redness, tearing, and itching.

 The material contained on this site is for informational purposes only and is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health care provider.